SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     >>> The row height is 90 pixels.

 ..
 TODO: leave rowHeight uninitialized once the REPL allows uninitialized variables?
+..
+QUESTION: In the first example, rowHeight is a constant (because it can be), but in the second example, it's a variable (because it has to be).
+   Is this okay?

 In this case, the ternary comparison operator provides an efficient shorthand for deciding which of two expressions to consider.